todun/apostrophe-open-museum-tutorial/tutorials/13-artist-show-and-index-pages.md

 {% hint style="note" %}
   The above markup will output basic meta information on the piece, as well as columns for areas that include base widgets. *Note that these areas are saved to the `piece` and not the `page`*.
 {% endhint %}

+## Creating an Index page for Artists

+After following the steps above, you can now create a new page, and select the "Artists Index" as the page template.
+Visiting this newly created page will fetch the `index.html` file.
+For example, visiting `/artists` will display the index, and visiting `/artists/auguste-rodin` would fetch the show page.